 01618830666

-Discover Is it a criminal Offence to plant Japanese knotweed? the legal consequences of planting or allowing the growth of Japanese knotweed.
+Discover Is it a criminal Offence to plant Japanese knotweed?
+The legal consequences of planting or allowing the growth of Japanese knotweed.

 In the United Kingdom for example, The Wildlife and Countryside Act 1981 made it illegal to plant or cause to grow any invasive non-native plants in the wild.
 It is an offence under this act to plant or otherwise cause to grow any invasive non-native plants in the wild.